-- In one of two audits reviewed, the firm did not make a required communication to the issuer's audit committee related to the significant risks identified through its risk assessment procedures.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one of two audits reviewed, the firm did not file its report on Form AP by the relevant deadline.
+- In the audit reviewed, the firm did not make certain required communications to the issuer's audit committee related to (1) the significant risks identified through its risk assessment procedures and (2) corrected misstatements.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the audit reviewed, the firm's report on Form AP omitted the issuer's CIK number.
 In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.